kwdiaz/WebRealChatAPI/README.md

    - To test the real-time chat functionality, you can open multiple browser windows or tabs.
    - Use the `/Chat/SendMessage` endpoint to send messages between users and verify that messages are received in real-time.

+7. **Testing the deploy Version**:

+  - Live Deployment: The chat application has been deployed to Azure and is accessible at the following URL:[Real-Time Chat Application](https://webrealchatapi20241017151223.azurewebsites.net/index.html).
+This link provides access to the live version of the application, where users can register, log in, and interact in real-time.

+User Experience: The deployed application maintains the real-time capabilities enabled by SignalR, ensuring users can experience seamless messaging.
+The deployment on Azure also allows for testing scalability and reliability under different conditions, demonstrating how the app handles concurrent users and real-time communication effectively.